gsoft-inc/ov-igloo-ui/packages/Dialog/README.md

 In this case when you close the Dialog the Modal closes automatically, here is a workaround to remedy this.

-To solve the problem set the `isClosable` property of the Modal to `false` when the Dialog component is up and then return to `true` when it closes.
+To solve the problem, set the `isClosable` property of the Modal to `false` when the Dialog component is up and then return to `true` when it closes.